Event Staffing 101: How to Plan Wedding Staff

 Let’s break down a list of key hourly workers you’ll want to have in place on the big day to keep things running smoothly.

-Line Cook / Prep Cook
+Line Cook and Prep Cook

 From passed hors d’oeuvres to charcuterie boards to dessert platters and more, it’s no secret that guests come to weddings prepared to feast.